What Is a Certified Deaf Interpreter?

 What Is a Deaf/Hearing Interpreting Team?

-These teams not only help ensure accuracy, but can make a deaf individual feel more comfortable during the process.
+These teams not only help ensure accuracy but can make a deaf individual feel more comfortable during the process.
 However, like all ASL interpreters, deaf interpreters must remain neutral and are not advocates for either party.

 When Should You Use a Deaf/Hearing Interpreting Team?